SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

-1. In the `curl` invocation, the `--compressed` option was used.
+1. In the second instance of the `curl` invocation, the `--compressed` option was used.
 There was a response header that tells us what the compression technique was - what was that response header and what was the encoding?

 1. When [requesting business partner data from the sandbox](#retry-the-request-using-the-api-key) we got an XML response.
 If we wanted a JSON response (to match what we got when trying it out in the sandbox on the SAP Business Accelerator Hub website), how might we request that?
 There are two ways - what are they?